-If you’re in the market for a new skillet but can’t decide between carbon steel and cast iron, you’ve come to the right place.
+Are you shopping for a new skillet but can’t decide between carbon steel and cast iron?

-By the end, you’ll have a complete understanding of their similarities and differences, so you can decide which is the best option for your needs.
+By the end, you’ll know the 10 key differences, so you can decide which is the best option for your needs.

 Let’s get started!